ChanLumerico/lucid/docs/source/models/models.rst

 .. rubric:: Inception

-The **Inception** architecture, introduced in the GoogLeNet model, is a deep convolutional neural network designed for efficient feature extraction using parallel convolutional and pooling branches, reducing computational cost.
+The Inception architecture, introduced in the GoogLeNet model, is a deep convolutional neural network designed for efficient feature extraction using parallel convolutional and pooling branches, reducing computational cost.
 It achieves this by combining multi-scale feature processing within each module, making it highly effective for image classification tasks.

- Szegedy, Christian, et al. "Going Deeper with Convolutions." *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2015, pp. 1–9.
+ Szegedy, Christian, et al. "Going Deeper with Convolutions." *Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR)*, 2015, pp. 1-9.

 .. list-table::
     :header-rows: 1